Cole Palmer forces his way into Premier League XI of the season

-This is based on WhoScored ratings and at this stage, every player must have started at least 20 Premier League games.
+This is based on WhoScored ratings and every player must have started at least 25 Premier League games.

 GOALKEEPER: Mark Flekken (Brentford)

-Brentford have had a more-than-decent Premier League season but only Southampton have conceded more shots on target, so Flekken has made the most saves.
+Brentford have had a more-than-decent Premier League season but only the three relegated clubs have conceded more shots on target, so Flekken has made the most saves.
 The real goalkeeper of the season is probably Matz Sels, though he does not top our goalkeeper ranking.

 CENTRE-BACK: Virgil van Dijk (Liverpool)

 The centre-half of the season?
 He passes the eye test as well as the stats test.
-Our friend Clive Tyldesley thinks he is more important than Mo Salah.
+Where does he rank in the best Premier League centre-halves of all time?

 CENTRE-BACK: James Tarkowski (Everton)

-Everton have conceded fewer goals than Man City this season and a key reason is Tarkowski, who tackles more than any other centre-half and also ranks highly for blocks, clearances and interceptions.
+Everton conceded fewer goals than Newcastle, Aston Villa and Nottingham Forest this season and a key reason is Tarkowski, who tackles more than any other centre-half and also ranks highly for blocks, clearances and interceptions.
 He is a busy boy.
+Though he should absolutely have been sent off v Liverpool.

 LEFT-BACK: Antonee Robinson (Fulham)